-Conclusion and Further Implementations
+Conclusions and Outlook

 This study examines the challenges associated with the development of the German electric vehicle charging network using graph theory as a foundational analytical tool.
 Our objective was to develop an algorithmic approach to optimize the placement of new charging points, enhancing the connectivity and topological features of the resulting graph.